-Toiletry aerosol cans will not explode in checked luggage when they are in the aircraft’s baggage hold.
-The TSA and FAA do restrict certain types of aerosol cans from being carried in a plane’s hold if they contain flammable liquids, oxygen and some other gases.
-You need to understand the rules before packing.
+Aerosols will not explode in luggage when they are in the aircraft’s baggage hold.
+TSA and FAA regulations do restrict the carriage of certain types of aerosol cans on a plane if they contain flammable liquids, oxygen and some other gases as they could explode in the unlikely event of a fire.

 There are a few different reasons why an aerosol can may explode which include fire/extreme heat, being damaged and decompression but under normal circumstances these conditions will never exist in an aircraft’s hold.

-Heat from the sun could also cause this in some instances if the heat builds up, particularly if in an enclosed place.
+The heat from the sun could also cause this in some instances if the heat builds up, particularly if in an enclosed place.

 A modern aircraft is basically a sealed tube with semi-spherical bulkheads at the nose and at the rear.
 Everything within that area of the aircraft is pressurized.

 You may notice this if you take a sealed bag of potato chips on board with you, for example.
 Once at your cruising altitude, the bag expands, but even that is not enough for it to pop.
 The bag is only made of paper/plastic, so a metal can is definitely safe.

 The whole aircraft is pressurized to the equivalent of being at 6000-8000 feet.
 This is usually a lower pressure than at the airport you take off from (unless you take off from a mountain airport).
 But it is not sufficiently low for an aerosol can to explode.

 Rarely are there cases where the pressurization system on a plane has failed, known as explosive decompression.
 As far as I am aware, even when this has taken place, the aerosol cans on board, either in the cabin or in checked luggage, have not exploded.